The Essential Histogram: Simulation study

-The simulation results are given in Figure~\ref{fig:mix_unif}, Tables~\ref{tab:mix_unif_mode} and~\ref{tab:mix_unif_bin}.
-The EH with a wide range of significance levels performs substantially better than all the others.
+{Histogram density:} This example is about the distribution $\frac{1}{4}\mathcal{U}(0, 2) + \frac{1}{8}\mathcal{U}(0.75, 1.25) + \frac{1}{8}\mathcal{U}(2.975, 3.025) + \frac{1}{2}\mathcal{U}(4, 6)$, consisting of three different regions: an ordinary one mode region, a sharp spike region, and a flat region.
+The comparison is given in Fig.~\ref{fig:mix_unif}, Tables~\ref{tab:mix_unif_mode} and~\ref{tab:mix_unif_bin}.
+The essential histogram with a wide range of significance levels performs substantially better than all the others.
 It recovers all three regions of the true density fairly well, and greatly outperforms other methods with respect to the detection of correct number of bins, which reflects the theoretical finding in Theorem~\ref{thmHistDensity}.
-For a fixed sample size, the EH tends to introduce slightly more false bins (according to its theoretical performance, Theorem~\ref{thmHistDensity} (i)), and slightly more false modes (Theorem~\ref{thmHistDensity} (iii)), for larger significance levels $\alpha$.
-By contrast, DK often noticeably over-estimates the height of the spike, and introduces many distinct modes in the one mode and the flat regions (cf.~Figure \ref{fig:mix_unif}).
+For a fixed sample size, the essential histogram tends to introduce slightly more false bins, and slightly more false modes, for larger significance levels $\alpha$.
+By contrast, the DK estimator often noticeably over-estimates the height of the spike, and introduces many distinct modes in the one mode and the flat regions.
 Its ability in identifying the true number of modes first improves, but later deteriorates as the sample size increases.
 The classical histograms again perform worst and seriously flatten the central spike.